BaderLab/EnrichmentMap_docs/Columns.rst

     if the *Combine edges across data sets* option was selected when the network was created.

   EM#_Overlap_size
-    The number of genes associated with the overlap of the two genesets that this edge connects.
+    The number of genes associated with the overlap of the two gene sets that this edge connects.

   EM#_Overlap_genes
-    The names of the genes that are associated with the overlap of the two genesets that this edge connects.
+    The names of the genes that are associated with the overlap of the two gene sets that this edge connects.

   EM#_similarity_coefficient